 Professional, encouraging, aware, able, thoughtful…….a whole lot of good things to say.
-I simply would not have competed the ride without Tim and Graham.
-Very impressive logistics to seemingly always be around for James & I in our own two person peloton far behind the other riders and yet also be available for the front peloton.
+I simply would not have completed the ride without Tim and Graham.
+Very impressive logistics to seemingly always be around for James & I in our own two-person peloton far behind the other riders and yet also be available for the front peloton.
 M Yeates.
 Raid Pyrenean 2016

 Absolutely brilliant!
 So relaxed, friendly, thoughtful, motivational and fun.
 I’d love to know his secret for keeping everyone’s spirits up when it starts to rain.
 Also an inspiring and interesting life story.
 Thank you so much.
 M Guy Raid Pyrenean 2017

-Spot on, attentive and pro active but at same time relaxed and fun.
-R Sharam Classic Cols of the Dolomites 2018
+Spot on, attentive and proactive but at the same time relaxed and fun.
+R Sharam.
+Classic Cols of the Dolomites 2018